CoderAllan/SqlServerSearcher/README.md

 ----

 - [ ] Make it possible to use more than one search term
+- [ ] Search in extended properties
+- [ ] Implement Find in the view definition dialog
+- [ ] Show column names in the information list
+- [ ] Show parameter names in the information list
 - [x] Implement the 'Match case' checkbox functionality
 - [x] Display metadata about the found element when clicking the TreeView node
 - [x] Display metadata about the connected server
 - [x] Right-click in treeview to find all references
 - [x] Right-click in treeview to show content of stored procedure or function
 - [x] Highlight the matches found in the definition of stored procedures and functions
-- [ ] Implement Find in the view definition dialog

 Screenshots
 ----